Ichthys

-The ichthys or ichthus (/ˈɪkθəs/), from the Greek ichthýs (ἰχθύς, 1st cent.
-AD Koine Greek pronunciation: [ikʰˈtʰys], "fish") is (in its modern rendition) a symbol consisting of two intersecting arcs, the ends of the right side extending beyond the meeting point so as to resemble the profile of a fish.
+The ichthys or ichthus (/ˈɪkθəs/), from the Koine Greek ichthýs (ἰχθύς, 1st cent.
+AD Koinē Greek pronunciation: [ikʰˈtʰys], "fish") is, in its modern rendition, a symbol consisting of two intersecting arcs, the ends of the right side extending beyond the meeting point so as to resemble the profile of a fish.
 It has been speculated that the symbol was adopted by early Christians as a secret symbol; a shibboleth to determine if another was indeed Christian.
-It is now known colloquially as the "sign of the fish" or the "Jesus fish".
+It is now known colloquially as the "Jesus fish".
+This symbol is widely used by Christians as a sign of their Christian faith, often being found on vehicles, necklaces and laptop stickers.

 Origin

 The first appearances of the ichthys in Christian art and literature dates to the 2nd century.
 The symbol's use among Christians had become popular by the late 2nd century, and its use spread widely in the 3rd and 4th centuries.